dwhitena/mgmt590-lec1/README.md

 ## Model Fitting
 We have iterated over different rows to get the result for each of the question from the context column.
-As the size of the dataset is small, I have added the results of each of the model to see which model performs the best.

 ```
 for idx, row in data.iterrows():
     context = row['context']